Canyon Creek water or watershed scenery in Arizona

 Best flows

 Use the RiverReports/USGS stage trend instead of a magic cfs number.
-Stable gage height and clear water are the best window; rising, stained, snowy, or road-limited conditions should move the plan to safer access or another water.
+Stable gage height and clear water are the best window.
+Rising, stained, snowy, or road-limited conditions should move the plan to safer access or another water.

-When to skip
+When to leave

 Skip or scale back when the gage is rising, water is stained, lightning is possible, FR 512/33/188 are muddy or snowy, OW Bridge or reservation-boundary rules are uncertain, or your gear is not clean enough for a mudsnail-sensitive creek.